krzmaz/pico-w-neopixel-server-cpp/README.md

 ```

 ## FS data
-The `my_fsdata.c` file containing the response `res.json` file needs to be generated using [makefsdata](https://github.com/lwip-tcpip/lwip/tree/master/src/apps/http/makefsdata) executable compiled for the host machine.
+The `my_fsdata.c` file containing the response `res.json` file is generated using [makefsdata](https://github.com/lwip-tcpip/lwip/tree/master/src/apps/http/makefsdata) executable compiled for the host machine.
-Create a folder named `fs` and a `res.json` file with the content of `{}` in it, and run `makefsdata -11 -nossi` in the directory that contains the `fs` directory.
+It works on Mac in my testing, but the file only has `#ifdef` clauses for `__linux__` and `WIN32`,
+so we trick it into compiling by defining `__linux__` on Mac, which is generally a bad idea, but it was
+quicker to implement than creating patching logic.

 There are issues in the template repository for automating this using Perl/Python scripts, however those lack some functionality that the C program has, and we need, like the `keep-alive` header.